cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 Unless you're going into a career with predefined paths like law or medicine, it doesn't make sense to try to make the same choices as someone and expect the same results.
-Rather, I want to shed light on who I am now, how I think about the future (and my future), and how that shapes my decision making.
+Rather, I want to shed light on who I am now, how I think about the future, and how that shapes my decision making.

 <p class="lead-in">Growing up, I could have articulated the same goals about
 making humans a multi-planetary species without having any idea of how to make